 Entering this impressive monastic temple through either of its two gates set in medieval walls feels like stepping back several centuries in time.
 Although it’s a bit far from the city center, it’s an experience that is absolutely worth it.

-Now that you are aware of the best places to visit in Barcelona, how about taking a closer look at the best excursions near Barcelona that you can do?
+Now that you are aware of the best places to visit in Barcelona, how about taking a closer look at the best day trips from Barcelona that you can do?
 Don’t waste any more time and start planning your next trip to Barcelona right away.